Mubadala, Raizen in final round to buy BP-Bunge Brazilian ethanol venture- source

 ($1 = 5.0849 reais)

-(Reporting by Tatiana Bautzer in Sao Paulo; additional reporting by Marcelo Teixeira in New York; Editing by Stephen Coates)
+(Reporting by Tatiana Bautzer in Sao Paulo; additional reporting by Marcelo Teixeira in New York; Editing by Stephen Coates, Kirsten Donovan)

 ((tatiana.bautzer@tr.com; Tel: +55-11-5644-7756; Mob: +55-119-4210-4173; Reuters Messaging: tatiana.bautzer.thomsonreuters.com@reuters.net))